magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Enter boot

-Even if we could update the `project.clj` buy adding to it the [`lein-auto`](https://github.com/weavejester/lein-auto) plugin, we prefer to switch to `boot`, because we already know everything about creating a `build.boot` build file to support [TDD][6].
+Even if we could update the `project.clj` by adding to it the [`lein-auto`](https://github.com/weavejester/lein-auto) plugin, we prefer to switch to `boot`, because we already know everything about creating a `build.boot` build file to support [TDD][6].